cristianoc/arc-challenge/symarc/experiments/006-repair-audit/repair_patterns.md

 A retrospective study of `cristianoc/arc-agi-2-abstraction-dataset`, 19 September 2026.

+**What was done:** I inspected failing programs and official test answers, then hand-wrote ten repairs and executed them on the supplied examples.
+All ten repairs preserve the 25 training pairs and pass the 14 known test pairs, versus 0/14 for the originals.
+This is a retrospective repair catalogue, not an implemented method for discovering repairs.

-**Main finding:** the useful repairs do more than replace constants with variables.
+**Pattern in these hand-written repairs:** the useful changes do more than replace constants with variables.
 They recover the source of a decision: a legend, a marker, a path, a global collection of objects, or a coordinate frame.
 Anti-unification can expose parameters, but most successful repairs additionally change how parameters are computed, what information is retained, or how the scene is represented.

 ## Scope and evidence